-New York (STONY1) Governor Andrew Cuomo’s $136.5 billion budget increases so-called back-door borrowing and relies on optimistic revenue estimates that may not materialize, Comptroller Thomas DiNapoli said.
+New York (STONY1:US) Governor Andrew Cuomo’s $136.5 billion budget increases so-called back-door borrowing and relies on optimistic revenue estimates that may not materialize, Comptroller Thomas DiNapoli said.

 The spending plan the governor introduced last month creates a bond-financing program for public authorities that is backed by sales taxes and expands the use of debt repaid with personal-income levies, DiNapoli said in a report e-mailed today.
 The measures are part of $3.3 billion in new borrowing the 55-year-old Democratic governor is seeking for the agencies.